by Ron D’Andrea

 For decades, each Unilever product group had purchased goods and materials separately, each maintaining its own procurement system and staff, which meant Unilever missed opportunities to seek better deals by consolidating purchases of common goods, such as box packaging and receiving higher volume discounts from suppliers.

-In a concerted effort to stop haemorrhaging money on “costly supply redundancies and inefficiencies”, Unilever set up a SWAT team to delve into every element of company expenditure, from paper clips to pressed olives for Benecol and free-range eggs for mayo, to cookie dough for Ben and Jerry’s legendary ice cream.
+In a concerted effort to stop haemorrhaging money on “costly supply redundancies and inefficiencies”, Unilever set up a SWAT team of procurement managers to delve into every element of company expenditure, from paper clips to pressed olives for Benecol and free-range eggs for mayo, to cookie dough for Ben and Jerry’s legendary ice cream.

 Using wall displays of maps, strategies, project lists, plan schedules in their command centre, they drilled down to the tiniest expenses to find ways to streamline and save, efficiently.

 Seeing benefit in the ‘better together’ idea, Unilever rolled out a corporate-wide application for buying indirect items, like office supplies.
 It then led the way with a standardized application for conducting reverse online auctions that could be used throughout the enterprise.
 Unilever pushed forward with web-based tools for sourcing suppliers and managing requests for proposals and in the process cut printing and postage costs to a minimum.